Zachary Taylor Biography

 The prospects for compromise improved dramatically in July 1850.
 On Independence Day, President Taylor attended ceremonies on the future site of the Washington Monument.
 Following a walk along the Potomac River, he returned to the White House thirsty from the oppressive summer heat.
 After quenching his thirst with several glasses of ice water, Taylor ate a large dinner including raw vegetables.
 The president concluded his dinner with a large bowl of cherries washed down with two glasses of iced milk.
 Something Taylor ate or drank contained deadly bacteria.
 Within hours, he was suffering from violent stomach cramps and diarrhea.
 Following five days of agony, Taylor died at 10:35 p.m. on July 9, 1850.

-Following Taylor’s death, his remains were temporarily interred in the Public Vault of the Congressional Cemetery in the nation’s capital from July 13, 1850 to October 25, 1850.
-Authorities then transported Taylor’s body to Kentucky, where it was buried on the grounds of his estate near Louisville.
+Following Taylor’s death, his remains were temporarily interred in the Public Vault of the Congressional Cemetery in the nation’s capital from July 13, 1850, to October 25, 1850.
+Authorities then transported Taylor’s body to Kentucky, where it was buried in the Zachary Taylor National Cemetery on the grounds of Taylor’s estate, Springfield, near Louisville.

 Suspicions about the cause and suddenness of Taylor’s death persisted for nearly a century and a half.
 In 1991, Dr. Clara Rising convinced Taylor’s descendants to authorize an exhumation of the president’s body to determine if he had possibly been poisoned by arsenic.
 Tests performed on hair and fingernail specimens recovered from Taylor’s body showed only normal amounts of the element found.
 Although someone could have used some other untraceable poison to murder Taylor, there is no hard evidence to support such speculation.
 Currently, the most warranted explanation is that Taylor died of food poisoning.